-In UW-ASNs, inaccuracies in models for position estimation, self-localization errors, and drifting due to ocean currents will significantly increase the uncertainty in position of an underwater vehicle.
+In UW-ASNs, inaccuracies in models for position estimation, self-localization errors, and drifting due to ocean currents will significantly increase the uncertainty in the position of an underwater vehicle.
 Hence, using a deterministic point is not enough to characterize the position of an AUV.
 Furthermore, such a deterministic approach underwater may lead to problems such as routing errors in inter-vehicle communications, vehicle collisions, loss of synchronization, mission failures.
 In order to address the problems due to position uncertainty, we introduce a probability model to characterize a node's position.
 In many applications such as geographic routing, AUVs need to estimate the positions of themselves and other AUVs'.
-Therefore, depending on the view of the different nodes, two forms of position uncertainty are defined, i.e., internal and external uncertainty, the position uncertainty associated with a particular entity/node (such as an AUV) as seen by itself and that as seen by others respectively.
+Therefore, depending on the view of the different nodes, two forms of position uncertainty are defined, i.e., internal and external uncertainty.
+Internal uncertainty is the position uncertainty associated with a particular entity/node (such as an AUV) as seen by itself, while external uncertainty is the position uncertainty as seen by others, respectively.